Go To

 Career Site

-As of March 30, the company had 16,226 locations worldwide with 11,434 in the U.S. Starbucks stores are a great place for people to relax, meet others and surf the Internet with wireless connections provided by T-Mobile and AT&T.
+Starbucks stores are a great place for people to relax, meet others and surf the Internet.

-In addition to sales through company-operated retail stores, Starbucks sells whole bean coffees through a specialty sales group and supermarkets.
-Additionally, Starbucks produces and sells bottled Frappuccino coffee drink and a line of premium ice creams through its joint venture partnerships and offers a line of innovative premium teas produced by its wholly owned subsidiary, Tazo Tea Company.
+Starbucks sells more than 30 blends and single-origin coffees in its stores and through a specialty sales group and supermarkets.
+Additionally, Starbucks produces and sells bottled Frappuccino coffee drink and a line of premium ice creams through its joint venture partnerships.
+Seattle's Best Coffee is also owned by the company.

 History

 Starbucks opened its first location in Seattle's Pike Place Market in 1971.
 Now Chairman Howard Schultz joined Starbucks in 1982 as Director of Marketing.
 Schultz visited Italy and noticed the popularity of espresso bars there.
 He thought this would be a great idea in the Seattle area and convinced Starbucks to open a coffee shop in downtown.
 Schultz founded his own coffee company and acquired Starbucks' name and assets from its founders in 1987.
-The company had just 17 stores but would soon grow quickly and went public in 1992.
+The company had just 17 stores but would soon grow quickly and went public in 1992 at $17 per share.

 Starbucks' popularity soared as it opened coffee shops within Barnes and Noble bookstores.
 It also provided coffee for United Airlines and shops in Starwood hotels.
 The company's focus on quality and commitment to social causes and the community have made it one of the world's most admired businesses.